 Payment for services is fee-for-service.
 Clients can pay via credit card, debit card, or health savings card.
 We do reserve a handful of reduced-fee evaluations based on financial status.
 If you would like to be added to the waitlist for that option, please complete the following form.

 Frequently Asked Questions

 What does a comprehensive evaluation entail?

 We will assess for academic achievement, behavioral functioning, cognitive/intellectual abilities, social functioning, trauma, personality or emerging personality, and executive functioning.

 Will the evaluation assess ALL of those areas?

 Our evaluations are comprehensive, yet tailored to your individual needs.
 If the purpose of the evaluation is to assess for learning disorders, then the evaluation will focus heavily on testing cognitive ability, educational achievement, and executive functioning, and we will screen for any emotional and/or social difficulties.
 If the concern is primarily emotional or behavioral-based, then our evaluation will focus on assessing those areas in detail, and educational achievement may only be screened, as an example.

 What is the waitlist for an evaluation?

-There is no waitlist for evaluations!
-The intake appointment is typically scheduled 2-4 weeks after initial contact.
-If an individual needs an expedited evaluation, please indicate that below.
+There is no waitlist, though, we are currently scheduling intake appointments for May and days of testing in June.
+If you need an expedited evaluation, please indicate that below.
 There is a fee involved.

 What does the process look like?